johnsontemidev/miniportfoliopage/README.md

 [![Product Name Screen Shot](/READMEdocs/screenshot.gif)](https://example.com)

-This is a personal mini portfolio hosted by GitHub Pages, built to develop and showcase my knowledge in frontend development with Next.JS.
+This is a personal mini portfolio hosted by Vercel, built to develop and showcase my knowledge in frontend development with Next.JS.
 .

 **Features**